Palakkad: History

 The region around Coimbatore was ruled by the Cheras during Sangam period between the first and fourth centuries CE and served as the eastern entrance to the Palakkad Gap, the principal trade route between the Malabar Coast and Tamil Nadu.
 Palakkad city was ruled by the Palakkad Rajas (Tarur Swaroopam).
-Palakkad Raja had the right over the Taluks of Palakkad, Alathur, and Chittur.
+The Palakkad Raja had the right over the taluks of Palakkad, Alathur, and Chittur.
 Chittur Taluk was part of Cochin Kingdom.
-The original headquarters of Palakkad Rajas were at Athavanad, Tirur Taluk, in present-day Malappuram district.
-It is said that their lands at Athavanad area were given to the Azhvanchery Thamprakkal and the Palakkad-Chittur areas were bought from them instead.
+The original headquarters of the Palakkad Rajas were at Athavanad, Tirur Taluk, in present-day Malappuram district.
+It is said that their lands in the Athavanad area were given to the Azhvanchery Thamprakkal and the Palakkad-Chittur areas were bought from them instead.
 The territory of Palakkad Rajas had been under the Zamorin of Calicut for sometime.

 In 1757, to resist the invasion of the Zamorin of Kozhikode, the Palakkad Raja sought the help of the Hyder Ali of Mysore.
 In 1766, Hyder Ali defeated the Zamorin of Kozhikode – an East India Company ally at the time – and absorbed Kozhikode into his state.
-The Hyder Ali rebuilt Palakkad Fort in 1766.
+Hyder Ali rebuilt Palakkad Fort in 1766.
 The smaller princely states in northern and north-central parts of Kerala (Malabar District) including Kolathunadu, Kottayam, Kadathanadu, Kozhikode, Tanur, Valluvanad, and Palakkad were unified under Mysore and were made a part of the larger Kingdom of Mysore.
 His son and successor, Tipu Sultan, launched campaigns against the expanding British East India Company, resulting in two of the four Anglo-Mysore Wars.

 Tipu ultimately ceded the Malabar District and South Kanara to the company in the 1790s as a result of the Third Anglo-Mysore War and the subsequent Treaty of Seringapatam; both were annexed to the Bombay Presidency (which had also included other regions in the western coast of India) of British India in the years 1792 and 1799, respectively.
 Later in 1800, both of the Malabar District and South Canara were separated from Bombay presidency to merge them with the neighbouring Madras Presidency.
 Palakkad was under British Raj until 1947.

 The municipality of Palakkad was formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, along with the municipalities of Kozhikode, Kannur, Thalassery, and Fort Kochi, making them the first modern municipalities in the modern state of Kerala.

 At the time of 1951 Census of India, Palakkad was the second-largest city in the erstwhile Malabar District after Kozhikode.
 At that time only two towns in Malabar was treated as cities: Kozhikode and Palakkad.
 Following the formation of the state of Kerala in 1956, the erstwhile Taluk of Palakkad in Malabar District was divided into three: Palakkad, Alathur, and Chittur.
 Chittur and few areas of Alathur was part of Cochin Kingdom. and Palakkad district was formed by taking parts of Malabar District and Cochin Kingdom.